-Within the AAI Programme, Animal Assisted Therapy (AAT) is used.
-It's a type of therapy that involves guided interaction with animals to facilitate healing and rehabilitation of patients with acute or chronic disease.
-AAT is believed to have an array of benefits, including personal and social development, increased self-esteem, improved mental health, better social skills and increased empathy and nurturing skills.
+Within the AAI program, Animal Assisted Therapy (AAT) is a type of complementary therapy that involves guided interaction with animals to facilitate healing and rehabilitation of patients with acute or chronic disease.
+It is believed to have an array of benefits, including personal and social development, increased self-esteem, improved mental health, better social skills and increased empathy and nurturing skills.

 The current pandemic and measures to fight it are affecting everyone, including our animals.
 But this crisis can be especially challenging for people with emotional and behavioral health issues.
 Some restrictions across Europe led to the temporary closure of our Animal Assisted Interventions (AAI) centers in Ukraine, Bulgaria and Romania, including the suspension of therapy sessions.
 In response to this, the teams have found many creative ways to deal with this new situation and continue their much-needed work:

 - Our team of dog handlers in Ukraine are now training their former stray dogs at home and participating in online training with animal behaviorists.

 - Our psychologists in Bulgaria set up online meetings with the children, dog handlers and their therapy dogs, who recognize the children’s voices and react to it by waving their tails and looking around to find them.

 - In Romania, the team launched an online dog-assisted reading program for children that are no longer able to continue their therapy at the center in Bucharest.
 Our dog handlers also provide regular basic obedience training to a number of dogs in our partner shelter Speranta to increase their chances to be adopted.

 Why stray dogs can make such good therapy dogs